rust-lang/rust/src/doc/rustc-dev-guide/src/chalk-overview.md

 # An Overview of Chalk

 > Chalk is under heavy development, so if any of these links are broken or if
-> any of the information is inconsistent with the code or outdated, please open
+> any of the information is inconsistent with the code or outdated, please
-> an issue so we can fix it.
+> [open an issue][rustc-issues] so we can fix it.
 If you are able to fix the issue yourself, we would
 > love your contribution!

 [Chalk][chalk] recasts Rust's trait system explicitly in terms of logic programming by "lowering" Rust code into a kind of logic program we can then execute queries against.
-Its goal is to be an executable, highly readable specification of the Rust trait system.[^negativechalk]
+(See [*Lowering to Logic*][lowering-to-logic] and [*Lowering Rules*][lowering-rules]) Its goal is to be an executable, highly readable specification of the Rust trait system.

 There are many expected benefits from this work.
-It will consolidate our existing, somewhat ad-hoc implementation into something far more principled and expressive, which should behave better in corner cases, and be much easier to extend.[^negativechalk]
+It will consolidate our existing, somewhat ad-hoc implementation into something far more principled and expressive, which should behave better in corner cases, and be much easier to extend.

 ## Resources